Introduction to BRUNTON COMPASS parts and their uses

 • Align the vertical edge of the compass with the angle of the plane

-• Adjust bubble level of clinometer
+• Adjust the bubble level of the clinometer

-• Take azimuth measurements of dip
+• Take azimuth measurements of the dip

 Bull eyes level